The BEST First-Time Solo Female Backpacking Guide

 - If you do not know how to ride a scooter, do not rent a scooter.

-- You would not drink and drive at home, do not do that when travelling.
+- You would not drink and drive at home, do not do that when traveling.

 - You would not tell where you live to a suspicious person asking you that at a bar at home, do not tell that to a random guy abroad either.

-- If you would not take a drink from a stranger that you did not see where it comes from at home, the same applies to travelling.
+- If you would not take a drink from a stranger that you did not see where it comes from at home, the same applies to traveling.

 - If you would not leave your things unattended at home, do not do that abroad.